AayushPanda/phased_array_sonar/README.md

 A waveguide is used to reduce inter-element distance (pitch) to near wavelength/2, to reduce amplitude of grating lobes.

-Project is currently built around the AVR RISC architecture, but will be migrating to a 32-bit architecture soon.
+~~Project is currently built around the AVR RISC architecture, but will be migrating to a 32-bit architecture soon.~~ Now works on xtensa microcontrollers that have much higher clock freq.
+Also now has a pin that outputs angle in some analog form, so I get a radar chart on the oscilloscope in x-y mode

 # Pictures and plots